 REC Annual Report.

-Seller shall submit to Buyer and the IPA a REC Annual Report substantially in the form of Exhibit C-3 by July 15 following the end of each Delivery Year for which this Agreement is effective.
+Seller shall submit to Buyer and the IPA a REC Annual Report substantially in the form of Exhibit C-3 by August 1 following the end of each Delivery Year for which this Agreement is effective.
 For avoidance of doubt, the REC Annual Report is required by Seller regardless of whether Seller has Designated Systems that are Energized or not.
 If items on the REC Annual Report are deficient or require clarification, Buyer or the IPA may issue to Seller a written notice requesting clarification regarding such submission, and Seller must respond to such request by the deadline specified in such written notice, or by the extended deadline if an extension is requested by Seller and granted by the IPA.
 Additional request for clarifications may be issued to Seller based on the responses provided.
 It is Seller’s responsibility to ensure the accuracy and completeness of information contained in its REC Annual Report.
-Buyer or the IPA shall endeavor, on a commercially reasonable efforts basis, to notify Seller of any deficiency no later than October 1.
-In no event will Seller be allowed to provide further clarification on its REC Annual Report after October 13 following such submission deadline of the REC Annual Report.
-Failure by Seller to submit its REC Annual Report by July 15 or respond to any request for clarifications that comply with the requirements of Exhibit C-3 by October 13 following such submission deadline is an Event of Default.
+Buyer or the IPA shall endeavor, on a commercially reasonable efforts basis, to notify Seller of any deficiency no later than October 18.
+In no event will Seller be allowed to provide further clarification on its REC Annual Report after October 30 following such submission deadline of the REC Annual Report.
+Failure by Seller to submit its REC Annual Report or respond to any request for clarifications that comply with the requirements of Exhibit C-3 by October 30 following such submission deadline is an Event of Default.
 As part of the REC Annual Report, Seller shall report on any Designated Systems that have not Delivered a first REC, and report on any Designated Systems that have not Delivered RECs for more than twelve (12) months from their previous Delivery, and in such case, detail the corrective actions that will be taken to ensure future Deliveries and the time for such REC Deliveries.
 All corrective actions shall be approved by the IPA, and failure to remedy such REC Delivery deficiency may lead to the removal of the Designated System pursuant to Section 4.2(g).

 Prevailing Wage Act Requirements.